 Asthma affects every asthmatic differently.
 For some of us, feeling tired is an early warning symptom.
 When you feel it, you know it's time to take swift actions to prevent a full-fledged asthma attack.
 This is true even when you have controlled asthma.

-But fatigue may be more common when asthma is poorly controlled.
+Fatigue may be more common when asthma is poorly controlled.
 In such cases, asthma can affect your sleep.
 And, just feeling short of breath can make you feel tired, even exhausted.
-In some cases, you might even feel pooped out.
-So, it’s always a good idea to pay attention to what your body is saying earlier rather than later.
+So, it's always a good idea to pay attention to what your body is saying earlier rather than later.2

 The earlier you take action the easier it is to reverse this and other symptoms, so you can feel normal once again.
 It's also a good idea to work with your doctor to develop a daily treatment regimen so you don't feel this symptom very often.
 Plus, it's also a good idea to work with your doctor on developing a plan so you know what to do when you feel this and other asthma symptoms.

 Response from Lorene Alba, AE-C:

 Fatigue can be associated with asthma in many ways.
 Feeling tired can be an early warning sign that an asthma episode may be coming.
 Since asthma can worsen at night, symptoms can keep you from getting a good night’s sleep.
 Fatigue is also common after having an asthma episode, so you may feel tired or even exhausted for several days or more.2

 Editor’s Note: The information in this article cannot be substituted for medical advice.
 Always consult your doctor before beginning, ending, or changing treatments.